fenago/intro-ruby/lab_guides/Lab_8.md

 ready to tackle any bugs that arise, be they in development or production.

-In the next chapter, we will look at a more advanced programming concept, known as metaprogramming.
+In the next lab, we will look at a more advanced programming concept, known as metaprogramming.
 Metaprogramming is like a subset of software engineering that allows code to use other code as input, or in some cases, code that can generate new code.
 This opens up a whole new world of programming possibilities and expands our software engineering toolbox with an array of exciting functionality and algorithms.
-When you\'re ready, let\'s take our skills up a notch and start learning about metaprogramming with Ruby in the next chapter.
+When you\'re ready, let\'s take our skills up a notch and start learning about metaprogramming with Ruby in the next lab.